James Coyle: Trial and aftermath

-Stephenson was charged with Father Coyle's murder.
+Stephenson was charged with Coyle's murder.
 The Ku Klux Klan paid for the defense; of the five lawyers, four were Klan members.
 The case was assigned to the Alabama courtroom of Judge William E. Fort, a Klansman.
 Hugo Black, a future Justice of the Supreme Court and a future Klansman, was also one of the defense attorneys.
 The Birmingham News called it the biggest trial in Alabama history.

 The defense team took the unusual step of entering a dual plea of "not guilty and not guilty by reason of insanity", essentially arguing that the shooting was in self-defense, and arguing that at the time of the shooting, Stephenson was suffering from "temporary insanity".
 Stephenson was acquitted by one juror's vote.
 One of Stephenson's attorneys responded to the prosecution's assertion that Gussman was of "proud Castilian descent" by stating that "he has descended a long way".

-The outcome of the murder trial of Father Coyle's assassin had a chilling impact on Catholics, who were the targets of Klan violence for many years to come.
-Nevertheless, by 1941, a Catholic writer in Birmingham would write that "the death of Father Coyle was the climax of the anti-Catholic feeling in Alabama.
+The outcome of the murder trial of Coyle's assassin had a chilling impact on Catholics, who were the targets of Klan violence for many years to come.
+Nevertheless, by 1941, a Catholic writer in Birmingham would write that "the death of Coyle was the climax of the anti-Catholic feeling in Alabama.
 After the trial, there followed such a strong feeling of revulsion among the right-minded who before had been bogged down in blindness and indifference that slowly and almost unnoticeably the Ku Klux Klan and their ilk began to lose favor among the people".

 Legacy

 On February 22, 2012, Bishop William H. Willimon of the North Alabama Conference of the United Methodist Church presided over a service of reconciliation and forgiveness at Highlands United Methodist Church in Birmingham.

 On August 11, 2021, the 100th anniversary of the murder of Coyle, a centennial memorial Mass was held in Coyle's honor at St Paul's Cathedral.
+An annual Mass takes place every year at the church.